Made in America (The Sopranos): Initial

 Tim Goodman of the San Francisco Chronicle characterized the finale as "[a]n ending befitting genius of Sopranos" and wrote that "Chase managed, with this ending, to be true to reality [...] while also steering clear of trite TV conventions."

 Frazier Moore of the Associated Press called the episode "brilliant" and wrote that "Chase was true to himself."

 Kim Reed of Television Without Pity gave "Made in America" the highest score of A+ and praised it for staying true to the show.

 Alan Sepinwall of The Star-Ledger called the finale "satisfying" and wrote that the episode "fit[s] perfectly with everything Chase has done on this show before."

 Chicago Tribune critic Maureen Ryan's first review was mixed; she criticized the final scene for not providing any closure.
 Ryan later wrote: "Chase got me totally wound up, then ripped me away from that world.
 I was really mad at first [...]
 I still think what Chase did was, all due respect, kind of jerky.
 But minutes after the finale ended, I started laughing."

+Boston Globe's Matthew Gilbert thought that his television had lost power at the ending: "What will I do?
+Will I get fired?
+What will my second career be, because no other news outlet will ever hire the infamous writer who let the 'Sopranos' finale get away".
+After realizing that the black screen was intentional, he wrote "the finale, while mysterious, was true to the series as a whole.
+Rather than an ending that would stop the conversation about Tony Soprano, Chase gave us an ending that will keep us talking".